Rose Scholars

 1. Traditional Rose Scholars

 Rose Scholars taking part in the traditional program participate in a vibrant community that encourages intellectual inquiry.
-Every week we offer at least four events that you can use to fulfill the requirement: Table Talks (Mondays around dinnertime), Rose Cafe (Wednesdays after 7:30pm), Mini-Seminars (Thursdays after 8pm), Friday Films (after 8pm), and weekend events (any time Saturday or Sunday depending on event)
+Every week we offer at least four events that you can use to fulfill the requirement.
+100 spots are reserved for Rose Service Scholars.

 • Attendance Requirement.
-Attend one event that fulfills the Rose Scholars requirement each week classes are in session (starting August 29, 2022) and post a reflection about your experience to the Rose Scholar Blog as detailed below:
+Attend nine events over the course of each semester and post a reflection about your experience to the Rose Scholar Blog as detailed below:

 • Weeks are Monday through Sunday (except during academic breaks)

-• Scholars should attend a minimum of one (1) event per week; multiple events per week will not count for additional credit.
+• Scholars should attend a minimum of one (1) event per week

 • Blog Requirement.
 Your weekly post to the Rose Scholars Blog should reflect on your experience of the event that you attended, not summarize that event.
-In other words, don't tell what you did.
 Tell what you thought about what you did.
 It can include a written reflection (1 paragraph), photos, video, even a poem, so long as it reflects on your experience of the event.
 Enrolled students will access the blog in Canvas.

 • Comment Requirement.
 You are encouraged to read the Rose Scholars Blog and look at what others are learning.
 In order to promote dialogue among Scholars, each Scholar is required to submit five (5) comments regarding other participants' posts over the course of each semester.